Views of the Southern Alps from an Air New Zealand flight

 Cruising on Milford Sound

-What to expect when you arrive in New Zealand?
+What to expect when you arrive?

 When you arrive in New Zealand there will be a few things you notice straight away:

-• Our weather will be different to yours at home.
-Our seasons are the opposite from the northern hemisphere, so if you left in winter it will be summer here (which you'll love).
-For more info, read about our weather and climate here so that you pack the right gear (clothing).
+• Opposite Seasons: Our weather will be different to yours at home.
+Our seasons are the opposite from the northern hemisphere, so if you left in winter it will be summer here (which you’ll love).
+For more info, read about our weather and climate so that you pack the right gear (clothing).

 Sure, it's a beautiful country, everyone knows that.
 But what you'll notice right away is something different, a connection with people and a real sense of caring.